-CREX will use the JLab Ca target.
-This target is about 0.78 g/cm thick.
-The target will be mounted with a net rotation about the vertical axis of about $45^{\circ}$ , so that a density of about $1.1 \text{ g/cm}^2$ is presented to the beam.
+CREX will use the JLab 48Ca target.
+This target is about 0.78 g/cm2 thick.
+The target will be mounted with a net rotation about the vertical axis of about 45° , so that a density of about 1.1 g/cm^2 is presented to the beam.
 This experiment is designed for a beam energy of E=1.8 GeV-2.2 GeV for the calcium measurement, with a central scattering angle of about 5°.
 At these kinematics, the asymmetry is expected to be 2.3 ppm, with a planned statistical precision of measurement of about 65 ppb.
 The leading systematic uncertainties are again expected to be the kinematic normalization and polarimetry.
 The total systematic uncertainty should approach 1%.

 CREX is expected to face radiation issues similar to PREX, and will benefit from the same design improvements as PREX.
-The isotopically enriched Ca target owned by JLab is damaged by oxidation.
+The isotopically enriched 48Ca target owned by JLab is damaged by oxidation.
 As described in Sec.
 2.1.2, the effect of this contamination is suppressed, and a rough cleaning of the existing target should suitably control this contribution to the systematic error.